axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

     </tr>
     <tr>
      <th>How does it impact the world?</th>
-     <td colspan="2">Impact the world by being able to expedite the food ordering and delivery process by leveraging friends, family and neighbors who are already in flight to desired locations.</td>
+     <td colspan="2">Impact the world by being able to expedite the food ordering and delivery process by leveraging friends, family and Neighbors who are already in flight to desired locations.</td>
     </tr>
     <tr>
      <th>Exit Strategy?</th>